weiss-lytics/Systems-Labs/twine/README.md

 If I have to survive corporate life, I might as well build beautiful little tools that make it easier. 🌸

+## 🤖 AI-Assisted Development

+This project was built using an AI-assisted workflow.

+I defined the product goals, user experience, visual direction, and technical requirements based on my own experience coordinating meetings across timezones.
+I used **Claude** as a development partner to accelerate HTML, CSS, and Vanilla JavaScript implementation, troubleshoot issues, and iterate on the product more efficiently.

+Every feature, edge case, and timezone calculation was independently tested and validated by me to ensure accuracy and reliability.
+I view AI as a development tool that reduces repetitive work, allowing me to focus on product thinking, edge-case engineering, user experience, and building a reliable application.

 ## Philosophy

 Twine exists to answer one simple question: